Skip to content

 Promote only what you route on

-Promote a field to a variable when, and only when, a subscription filters on it, a router branches on it, or an operator needs it for tracking.
+Promote a field on its message type when, and only when, a subscription filters on it, a router branches on it, an adapter parameter binds it, or an operator needs it for tracking.
 Everything else stays in the message body.
 A wide promoted context is cost without benefit.

 message body (all fields) orderIdcustomerlines[]notescurrencytermsweightorigin type region promoted surfaceonly what routes filter / router